R2D2-2019/internal_communication/README.md

  - ID: the priority (channel) of the frame.
 Lower value = higher priority.
  - R/W: whether the frame is a read (request) of write.
 Write is the default.
  - Free: bits not yet assigned.
- - Reserved: possibly required to support more than 256 packet types in the future.
+ - Reserved: possibly required to support more than 256 frame types in the future.
  - Frame type: the type of the frame (enumeration value)
  - Sequence id: the id of this frame in the sequence (e.g. frame id is 27 of 30 frames total)
  - Sequence total: the total amount of frames in the sequence
  - Length (protocol defined): the length of the data segment
  - Data (protocol defined): maximum of 8 bytes
- - CRC (protocol defined): the CRC of the packet
+ - CRC (protocol defined): the CRC of the frame